-The management of the Group (the "Management") periodically reassesses the assumptions used in the valuation of gold in process and the costing of production of gold dore bars, particularly the assumptions of the amount of gold that is expected to be recovered from the ore placed on leach pads (the "Estimated Recovery Rate").
-As a result of such reassessments, an increase/decrease in the Estimated Recovery Rate led to a decrease/increase in the average production cost of gold dore bars.
+The management of the Group (the "Management") periodically reassesses the assumptions used in the valuation of gold in process and the costing of production of gold doré bars, particularly the assumptions of the amount of gold that is expected to be recovered from the ore placed on leach pads (the "Estimated Recovery Rate").
+As a result of such reassessments, an increase/decrease in the Estimated Recovery Rate led to a decrease/increase in the average production cost of gold doré bars.
+During the year, there is no change in the relevant estimation.

-The carrying amount of gold in process and gold dore bars as at December 31, 2013 is disclosed in Note 18.
+The carrying amount of gold in process and gold doré bars as at December 31, 2014 is disclosed in Note 17.